6 days…where to go in wine country?

 We kept driving to arrive in Monterey for the first evening and with limited time, we went to Cannery Row to enjoy the view, taste some wine and have a bite at A Taste of Monterey.
 You can taste at the bar or get a table and do a flight and order food.
 We found a great table with a view (and a seagull companion) and enjoyed a couple of flights along with some bacon wrapped dates and…pardon me I drool when I talk about these… Inzana Farms Almonds & Pistachios, which are roasted in olive oil, brown sugar, cayenne, thyme.

 This is a flash trip so there are more areas to discover and explore that we passed by.
 Yep, the Central Coast is full of great wine country.
 In Santa Barbara County you can also visit, Buellton, Lompoc and it’s Wine Ghetto, Santa Ynez and then the many wineries all around the county.
+For more information on the Santa Barbara Wineries visit Santa Barbara Vintners.
 San Luis Obispo Country also has great tasting rooms out at Avila Beach.
 While we didn’t visit those areas this time, you can find more about them here at Crushed Grape Chronicles, just do a search!

 Day 2 takes us from Monterey to Napa and Sonoma!
 Come back for more of the trip!